Comparing BGC Partners (BGCP) & The Competition

 |2.41

 As a group, “Security & commodity brokers, dealers, exchanges & services” companies have a potential upside of 0.52%.
-Given BGC Partners’ competitors stronger consensus rating and higher probable upside, analysts clearly believe BGC Partners has less favorable growth aspects than its competitors.
+Given BGC Partners’ peers stronger consensus rating and higher possible upside, analysts plainly believe BGC Partners has less favorable growth aspects than its peers.

 Summary

-BGC Partners competitors beat BGC Partners on 10 of the 15 factors compared.
+BGC Partners peers beat BGC Partners on 10 of the 15 factors compared.

 About BGC Partners